hmrc/vat-service-guide/source/documentation/set-up.html.md

 <a href="figures/agents-sign-up.png" target="blank">Open the agent signs up client for VAT (MTD) process diagram in a new tab</a>.

-1. Agent signs in to agent services Government Gateway account
+1. Agent signs in to agent services account
-2. Agent confirms VRN of client
-3. Agent confirms client is sole trader or limited company
-4. Agent confirms client details, for example NINO/DOB for sole trader, CRN for limited company
+2. Agent gives client's details, including VRN, business type and other type-specific details
-5. Agent confirms their own email address
+3. Agent gives and verifies their own email address (once only)
-6. Agent signs up client to receive emails
+4. Agent signs up client to receive secure messages
-7. Agent confirms client's email address
+5. Agent gives client's email address to HMRC
-8. Client verifies their email address
+6. Client receives verification email and verifies their email address
 7. Agent agrees to terms of participation for self and client
 8. Agent waits 24 hours to see if client is approved to sign up